 Location: 301 N San Carlos Drive in Walnut Creek

-Unique Features of Playground: All ability playground features; tot lots; turf hills for surfing; climbing wall; curvy slides; vibrant climbing structures, sand pit with water feature.
+Unique Features of Playground: All-ability playground features; tot lots; turf hills for cardboard surfing; climbing wall; curvy slides; vibrant climbing structures, sand pit with water feature.

 Swings: Two bucket swings; four regular swings; two accessible swings for special needs children.

 Fenced in?
 Not really, and there’s a lot of room to run.